RahulAloth/goodle/README.md

 ---

 ## 🧩 Future Enhancements

-- Snippet highlighting
-- Recency weight slider
-- File preview panel
-- Dark mode UI
+- I am busy, you are welcome to do any modifications.

 ---

-## 🎉 Goodle is Ready for Release
+## 🎉 Goodle is Ready for Use

-This README is polished, beginner‑friendly, and professional.
-Anyone — even a student — can run Goodle in minutes.